Safety and security

 Water supply and leaks?

 Water leaks can cause expensive damage.
-Please report any leaks to the House Manager or to HML Shaw.
+Please report any leaks to the House Manager or to HML.

 How do I make an insurance claim?